ChainJackson/Chain.github.io/_pages/about.md

 lzcchenzju@gmail.com

 # News
+* Congratulations!
+Prof. Weiqiu Chen and Prof. C.W.
+Lim have been elected as members of European Academy of Sciences and Arts (EASA)
 * "Dual Hamiltonian transformation and magnetoelectro-thermo-viscoelastic contact analysis", was listed on SSRN's Top 10 Downloads list for: *Difference & Differential Equations eJournal*, *MathRN: Applications of Difference & Differential Equations (Topic)*, and *Computational & Applied Mathematics eJournal* [Jan.
 2025 -- Mar.
 2025]
 * "Symplectic contact analysis of a finite-sized horizontally graded magneto-electro-elastic plane", was listed on SSRN's Top 10 Downloads list for: *Difference & Differential Equations eJournal* and *MathRN: Applications of Difference & Differential Equations (Topic)* [Dec.
 2024 -- Feb.
 2025]
 * Exclusive: From attempt to passion: CHEN Lizichen’s journey of scientific research at Zhejiang University <br>